 ATRA has pointed out that budget shortfalls provide a good opportunity for legislators to simplify, repair, and regain control of these formulas and, to a considerable extent, the appropriations process.
-The 47th Legislature should make every effort to avoid the kind of recent budget decisions that have relied on deficit financing and budget gimmickry.
+The 48th Legislature should make every effort to avoid the kind of budgets in the past that have relied on deficit financing and gimmickry.